-Pour the final bag of frozen corn on top.
+Pour the remaining frozen corn on top.
 Break the remaining two slices of cheese over the corn.
 Slice the butter over the corn.
 Pour water and milk over the corn.
 Sprinkle the sugar across the top.

 Cover and cook on low for 4 hours or until heated through and the cheese is melted.
 Stir well before serving.

-I highly recommend using a slow cooker liner (affiliate link)!
+I highly recommend using a slow cooker liner!
 If you’re never used one, they might be one of my favorite kitchen time savers.
 It makes cleaning a messy slow cooker an absolute breeze.
 This is especially nice with this recipe when the American cheese sometimes sticks to to the side.

 I often prepare this recipe in my slow cooker the night before.
 Then, I put the liner of my filled crock pot in the refrigerator until morning.
 Come early Thanksgiving morning (or whatever holiday it may be), I can quickly plug in my crock pot so we have cheesy creamed corn to enjoy for lunch.
 It’s okay if the corn thaws in the fridge before cooking.
 It might take slightly less time but you can always turn it to warm once the corn is cooked through.

 If you have leftovers, creamed corn reheats easily in the microwave.
 We don’t have many leftovers when I serve this corn!